Vinnie Colaiuta

-Vincent Peter Colaiuta (born February 5, 1956) is an American drummer known for his technical mastery who has worked as a session musician in many genres.
+Vincent Peter "Vinnie" Colaiuta (born February 5, 1956) is an American drummer known for his technical mastery who has worked as a session musician in many genres.
 He was inducted into the Modern Drummer Hall of Fame in 1996 and the Classic Drummer Hall of Fame in 2014.
 Colaiuta has won one Grammy Award and has been nominated twice.
 Since the late 1970s, he has recorded and toured with Frank Zappa, Joni Mitchell, and Sting, among many other appearances in the studio and in concert.

 Career

 Colaiuta was given his first drum kit when he was seven.
 He took to it naturally, with little instruction.
 When he was fourteen, the school band teacher gave him a book that taught him some of the basics.
 Buddy Rich was his favorite drummer until he heard the album Ego by Tony Williams and The Tony Williams Lifetime, an event that changed his life.
 Colaiuta was also listening to organists, notably Jack McDuff, Jimmy McGriff and Don Patterson.

 While a student at Berklee College of Music, when jazz fusion was on the rise, he listened to and admired Alphonse Mouzon and Billy Cobham.

 After leaving school, he played local gigs in Boston.
 He joined a brief tour organized by Al Kooper, then worked in California on an album by Christopher Morris, which Kooper was producing.
 Although he returned to Boston, Colaiuta was drawn back to California by friends.
 He took the bus from Boston to Los Angeles during the Great Blizzard of 1978.

 After performing in jazz clubs, he won the audition to play drums for Frank Zappa.
 He toured with Zappa and appeared on the albums Joe's Garage, Tinsel Town Rebellion, and Shut Up 'n Play Yer Guitar.
 Modern Drummer magazine chose Joe's Garage as one of the top 25 drum performances of all time.